 In the previous paper, we defined $(S\rightarrow T)^*$ as $S^*\rightarrow [\![T]\!]$.
 The modification corresponds to the change of the colon translation.
-Although the results of the type translation do not obey the rule of the target calculus in \S\ref{ehd63}, it does not matter in the following argument.
-Simply ignore distinction among $\sigma,\kappa$, and $\tau$.
+Although the results of the type translation do not obey the rule of the target calculus in \S\ref{ehd63}, this does not matter in the following argument.
+We simply ignore the distinction between $\sigma,\kappa$, and $\tau$.
+Accordingly, there is no need to distinguish between the environments $\Pi,\Theta$.
 We add the following inference rule: